stennety/mywebsite/_posts/2014-10-27-reflection-in-java.md

 ---
 Code Introspection is the ability to inspect the code in a system and to see object types.
 Reflection is the ability to make use of code introspection to modify classes at runtime.

-Reflection is important because it allows a programmer to develop programs that do not have to “know” everything at compile time, which makes them more dynamic.
+Reflection is important because it allows a programmer to develop programs that do not have to "know" everything at compile time, which makes them more dynamic.
 Many modern frameworks make use of reflection extensively.
 The [Spring](http://spring.io/) framework, for example, uses reflection to create its beans.

 The java.lang.reflect library provides classes and interfaces for obtaining reflective information about classes and objects.